lsu-ddem/pathways-engineering/content/2018-07-06-Online-Course_-Project-Guide.docx.md

 source-id: 1edQAjptI_Ew3anmWEOtHL14QrIzBKPQNQcGgvYe4Bzs
 published: true
 ---
-**Suggested Materials: **you can use any of the following materials to make a super slinger.
+**Suggested Materials**:** **you can use any of the following materials to make a super slinger.
 You do not need ALL of the materials to complete this assignment.

 * Cardboard (enough for the base of your slinging mechanism)